 Need a pop of color in your shade garden?
 This beautiful Coral Bells cultivar is your go-to.
 Its fantastic foliage brightens your garden throughout the season, while the pink-cream flowers win your heart in early summer.
 Although it’s a shade lover, this variety can withstand a hot spell, and like all of our favorite perennials, it thrives with minimal maintenance.
 The name says it all: what’s not to “love” about Lemon Love?

 Planting perennials can be the most creative part of gardening.
 They add structure, shape, and color to your landscape.
-To make sure they return, it’s essential to plant the varieties that thrive in Chicagoland.
+To design an abundant garden, it’s helpful to consult a planting chart and essential to plant varieties that thrive in Chicagoland.
 With good selections—and perhaps some advice from your local garden center—your perennials will keep blooming year after year.

 Platt Hill Nursery is Chicago’s premier garden center and nursery.